-One of the very best things you can do for yourself is to make a list of this kind that includes ideas you would enjoy doing on those challenging days.
-You know, the days when you consider putting all of your children in school.
+One of the very best things you can do for yourself is to make a list of this kind that includes ideas you would enjoy doing on those homeschooling challenging days.
+Your “What To Do When All Seems Lost in Homeschooling” list.
+For those days when you consider putting all of your children in school.
 Tomorrow.

 Keep the list posted on the inside of a kitchen cabinet or somewhere you might see it when you are feeling particularly frustrated.
 Below are some things that have worked well in our family.